Asymptotic Structure of Constrained Exponential Random Graph Models: Uniform and Non-Uniform Structures

+Proposition \ref{PositiveUniform} shows that outside a $U$-shaped region in the attractive regime, the optimizing graphon is uniform, that is, the typical graph behaves like an Erd\H{o}s-R\'{e}nyi graph.

+It is then natural to study the optimizing graphon inside the $U$-shaped region.
+We are able to obtain some partial results here.
+Note that, for any $\epsilon\in(0,1)$ so that $(\epsilon,\beta_{2})$ is inside the $U$-shaped region for any sufficiently large $\beta_{2}$.
+We will indeed show later that for large finite $\beta_{2}$, the optimizing graphon is not uniform.

-We are also interested in the limiting behavior as $\beta_{2}\rightarrow\infty$.
+First, let us study the limiting behavior as $\beta_{2}\rightarrow\infty$.
 When $H$ is a two-star, it is known that for fixed edge density $\epsilon$, the maximal possible two-star density is known to be, see e.g. \cite{Ahlswede}

 And the maximizer is given by an $h$-clique for $\frac{1}{2}\leq\epsilon\leq 1$

 and the maximizer is given by an $h$-anticlique for $0\leq\epsilon\leq\frac{1}{2}$

 For the triangle model, i.e., when $H$ is a triangle, given the edge density $\epsilon$, the maximal possible triangle density is $t(\epsilon)=\epsilon^{3/2}$, see \cite{Pikhurko} and the references therein.
 It is easy to check that the clique